 - For additional examples of WETO-funded projects to promote coexistence of U.S. offshore wind with wildlife, see our web page on Offshore Wind Market Acceleration Projects.

-The program also works with other federal agencies to develop guidelines that enable developers to meet the statutory, regulatory, and administrative requirements for protecting wildlife, national security, and public safety.
+WETO also works with other federal agencies with the authority to develop guidelines that enable developers to meet the statutory, regulatory, and administrative requirements for protecting wildlife, national security, and public safety.
 For example, WETO supported the U.S. Fish and Wildlife Service’s development of its Land-Based Wind Energy Guidelines and Eagle Conservation Plan Guidance.
 Additionally, WETO partners with the United States Geological Survey and the Bureau of Ocean Energy Management on ways to measure wildlife behavior and mitigate any negative impacts of land-based and offshore wind energy.

 Environmental Impacts and Siting Resources